 How to Make Pumpkin Pancakes

 First, in a medium bowl, whisk together the flour, sugar, baking powder, baking soda, ground cinnamon, ground allspice, ground ginger, nutmeg, and salt.
-Then in a separate bowl, stir together the milk, pumpkin puree, and eggs.
+Then, stir the milk, pumpkin puree, and eggs in a separate bowl.
 Slowly stir the melted butter into the pumpkin puree mixture.
-Add the dry ingredients to the wet ingredients in several intervals mixing just until combined.
+Add the dry ingredients to the wet ingredients in several increments, mixing just until combined.
 Let the batter rest for about 10-15 minutes.

 Brush a little oil on a griddle or in a large nonstick skillet.
 Heat the griddle over medium heat.
-Once hot, use a small ladle to pour add 1/3 cup of batter per pancake onto the hot skillet.
+Once hot, use a small ladle to pour 1/3 cup of batter per pancake onto the hot skillet.
 Cook until little bubbles come to the surface and the pancake is golden brown on the bottom.
 Flip and cook until the other side is golden brown.
-Top them with butter and warm maple syrup.

 - You can use canned or fresh pumpkin puree.